suned/pfun/docs/source/programming_guide.md

 ```
 There are two _modules_: `Requests` and `Database` that provide implementations.
 There are two corresponding _module providers_: `HasRequests` and `HasDatabase`.
 Finally there are two functions `execute` and `make_request` that puts it all together.

-Pay attention to the fact that `execute` and `make_request` look quite similar: they both start by calling `pfun.effect.get_environment`.
+Pay attention to the fact that `execute` and `make_request` look quite similar: they both start by calling `pfun.get_environment`.
 This function returns an effect that succeeds with the environment value that will eventually be passed as the argument to the final effect (in this example the effect produced by `execute(...).and_then(make_request)`).
 The optional parameter passed to `get_environment` is merely for type-checking purposes, and doesn't change the result in any way.

 If we combine the new functions `execute` and `make_request` that both has protocols as the environment types, `pfun` can infer a meaningful type, and make sure that the environment type that is eventually passed to the whole program provides both the `requests` and the `database` attributes: